-Finally, the bank has been issuing green bonds since 2013.
-The portfolio of eligible green loans amounted to EUR 8.1bn at end-2023, while outstanding green bonds stood at EUR 5.9bn.
+Rentenbank has also made regular use of green bonds in its funding mix since 2013.
+The portfolio of eligible green loans amounted to EUR 7.4bn at end-2024, while outstanding green bonds stood at EUR 5.2bn.
 All projects within the green bond programme are geared towards renewable energy projects in Germany.
 The bank's green bond framework is aligned with the ICMA Green Bond Principles.
 Since May 2023, not only wind and solar projects, but also biogas projects can be financed by Rentenbank through green bonds.
+Due to low volumes of new promotional business in 2024, Rentenbank did not issue a green bond last year, but plans for return to green bond issuance in 2025.